yeonjaeim/yeonjaeim/README.md

 # Hi there! 👋

-I am Yeonjae, a soon-to-be Computer Science graduate with a focus on big data, expected to graduate in September 2024.
+I am Yeonjae, a Computer Science graduate with a focus on big data.
 I am passionate about leveraging data to drive impactful solutions.
 Welcome to my GitHub profile!

 ## 🛠 Tech Skills
 - **Languages**: Python, Java, JavaScript, SQL